Football Party Tailgating Party Super Bowl Party!

 create food that is based on the local cuisine of the two teams.

-Always have a second TV set up
+Have a second TV set up during the party.

 Plan a few friendly game